Improving RealEye Accuracy on Mobile: A Study on Calibration Point Count

 27-point calibration order

 • Accuracy by Screen Area: further improvements in accuracy are observed, with central areas achieving up to 37 px.
-However, peripheral regions continue to show lower accuracy, with the left-center area obtaining again the lowest accuracy amongst all areas, equal to 86 px.
+Peripheral regions continue to show lower accuracy, however still better than in case of 22-point calibration.
+The right-hand side corners obtained the lowest accuracy amongst all areas, equal to 87 px.

 • Accuracy for at least Good data = 61.82 px (n=43)